Git Commands to Work on GitHub

 Contributing to Other Projects#

 When you create a local copy of a repository, you only keep the versions of the files that are in the repository at the time of creating that copy.
 If any changes are made in the original repository afterwards, your copy will get out of sync.
 This can lead to problems like conflicting file contents when making a pull request or merging changes from your branch to the main repository.
-Therefore, when working on different branches or forks of a repository, it is a good practice to keep them updated with the master repository and in sync with the original repository.
+Therefore, when working on different branches or forks of a repository, it is a good practice to keep them updated with the main repository and in sync with the original repository.

 A Workflow to Contribute to Others Github Projects via

 Using the fork button on the GitHub repository you wish to contribute to, create a copy of the repository in your account.
-The master repository that you forked will be referred to as the “upstream” repository.
+The main repository that you forked will be referred to as the “upstream” repository.

 You can now work on your copy using the command line, via the following steps (make sure you replace the placeholder user and repository names):

 Clone it to your local machine:

 git clone email@example.com:your-github-username/repository_name

 Add the ‘upstream’ repository to the list of remote repositories using the

 git remote add upstream firstname.lastname@example.org:upstream-github-username/repository_name